When Does "The Time Machine" (1895) Take Place?

 802701 AD

-We know this because soon after the Time Traveler arrives in the future, he narrates to us: "I resolved to mount to the summit of a crest, possibly a mile and a half away, from which I could get a wider view of this our planet in the year 802,701, A. D. For that, I should explain, was the date the little dials of my machine recorded."
+We know this because soon after the unnamed Time Traveler arrives in the future, he narrates to us: "I resolved to mount to the summit of a crest, possibly a mile and a half away, from which I could get a wider view of this our planet in the year 802,701, A. D. For that, I should explain, was the date the little dials of my machine recorded."
+Assuming his machine's instruments are accurate it is the year 802701 AD.

-Additionally, there are opening and closing scenes that take place in the Time Traveler's home time.
+Additionally, there are opening and closing scenes that take place in the Time Traveler's home time that form a frame-narrative.
 At one point in the year 802701 AD, the Time Traveler specifically says, "some Eight Hundred Thousand Years hence", certainly referring to his 'the present'.
-That would roughly put the Time Traveler's home time as 2701 AD.
+That would put the Time Traveler's home time as roughly like 2701 AD.

 802,701 - 800,000 = 2,701.